MarSilller/TP1/README.md

 Alternatively, if only a small section of code or a specific exercise is needed, you can browse the repository directly on GitHub and open individual folders or files to **copy the relevant code** without downloading the entire project.

+In addition, the AI-generated project was tested following the same approach.
+After correcting the generated errors, the application was executed multiple times to verify that it behaved as expected and met the defined requirements.
 <!-- How to run the project : requirements , setup , configuration , and
 execution steps . -->